 10.30am - 4.30pm at National Trust Footprint in Windermere, Cumbria

-A day of exploring colour and printing using plants and flowers in beautiful woodlands.
-The day also includes yoga, mindfulness and forest bathing, making the day a nourishing as well as a learning experience.
-We have the whole woodland and Footprint building all to ourselves to explore and retreat in.
+A day of learning about nettles.
+We’ll make coradage (string) with nettle which is a wonderfully meditative process as well as cooking some and making some lovely nettle goods to take home.
+The day also includes yoga, mindfulness and forest bathing, to offer opportunities for nurturing as well as a learning.
+We have the whole beautiful, peaceful woodland and Footprint building all to ourselves to explore and retreat in.

 We shall cover: